 What is Form 941?

-Form 941 is a quarterly tax form that is filed by employers to report their payroll taxes to the IRS.
+Form 941 meaning is termed as a type of quarterly tax form that is filed by employers to report their payroll taxes to the IRS.
 This includes Social Security, Medicare and withholding taxes.
 Employers use this form to report the amount of taxes that have been withheld from their employee’s wages, as well as the amount of taxes they themselves owe.

 What information is required for Form 941?

 - Employer identification number (EIN) - This is a unique number assigned to the employer by the IRS.